laiquet/idtrackerai-enhanced/docs/source/install/installation_troubleshooting.rst

 .. admonition:: Any other error
     :class: note

-    Send us your error to idtrackerai@gmail.com and we will assist you.
+    Send us your error to info@idtracker.ai and we will assist you.